Pylons/pyramid/docs/narr/configuration.rst

 The mere existence of configuration decoration doesn't cause any configuration registration to be made.
-Before they have any effect on the configuration of a :mod:`pyramid` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.
+Before they have any effect on the configuration of a :app:`Pyramid` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.